Skip to product information

 *Displayed in CAD.
 Approximate USD shown for reference.

-9 days | max people
+9 days

 Upcoming Departures

 You’ll be redirected to our secure Square checkout to pay your 25% deposit.
-This confirms your spot — the remaining balance is due 30 days before departure.
+This confirms your spot — the remaining balance is due 60 days before departure.
 A confirmation email with trip details and a packing list will follow.

-Join us for 9 unforgettable days in El Potrero Chico, Mexico’s world-famous limestone canyon and one of the top sport climbing destinations on the planet.
-We’ll stay in comfortable accommodation close to the crag so you can focus on climbing, resting, and enjoying canyon life without logistical stress.
+Join us for 9 unforgettable days in El Potrero Chico, Mexico's world-famous limestone canyon and one of the top sport climbing destinations on the planet.
+We'll be based at La Posada Campground, a legendary climber hangout just a short walk from the crag, where climbers from around the world come together between days on the wall.

 Let's make this the best climbing trip you never had to plan.